gitops-ziichat-app/argo-config/app-of-apps/addons/auto-discovery/README.md

 - **addon**

   This ApplicationSet is responsible for ensuring that kustomize overlays from repositories suffixed with `-addon` are applied to their respective environments.
+These repositories SHOULD contain kustomizations within

+  - ./base
+  - ./overlays/{environment}

   The following labels **MUST** be added (easily via the Argo CD UI) to any cluster that you want apps deployed to:

   - kubernetes.io/environment